halimath/kvlog/README.md

 ### Log Format

-The format used by `kvlog` follows the defaults of the [logstash KV filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-kv.html).
+The format used by `kvlog` by default follows the defaults of the [logstash KV filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-kv.html).
 The following lines show examples of the log output